Donna Gail Manson's dorm

 Although serial killer Ted Bundy eventually confessed to murdering the 19-year-old, her remains have never been found.

 The route in question takes roughly two minutes to walk.
-Because of the short distance involved, the most likely theory is that Ted Bundy intercepted Donna shortly after she left her dorm building.
+Due to the short distance involved, the most plausible theory is that Bundy intercepted Manson shortly after she left her dorm building.

 For example, Bundy may have approached the young college student and asked her to help him carry something to his car.

-Donna was a partier who liked to hitchhike and couch surf.
+Manson was a partier who liked to hitchhike and couch-surf.
 She also had a habit of leaving for days at a time.
-Because of this, it took nearly a week for one of her roommates to report her missing.
+Consequently, it took nearly a week for one of her roommates to report her missing.

-By the time the investigation into her disappearance kicked into gear, many students and staff members had already left the campus for spring break.
-Unfortunately, this meant that the police didn't get the chance to interview a number of key witnesses until the end of March.
+When the investigation into her disappearance kicked into gear, many students and staff members had already left the campus for spring break.
+Unfortunately, this meant that the police didn't get the chance to interview a number of witnesses until the end of March.

-As a result, it is likely that many small and seemingly unimportant details were lost to the passage of time.
+By that stage, many small and seemingly unimportant details may have been lost to the passage of time.

-Sadly, despite two searches of the suspected burial site, investigators were unable to find any trace of Donna's body.
+Unfortunately, despite two searches of the suspected burial site, investigators were unable to find any trace of her remains.